danb35/deploy-freenas/README_truenas.md

 Connections to the Websocket API will fail if you have a HTTP -> HTTPS redirect enabled, either in TrueNAS itself or in some other system (e.g., Traefik) in front of TrueNAS.
 This results from an [issue](https://github.com/truenas/api_client/issues/13) in the upstream API client.
 If your NAS has a trusted and valid certificate, or you've set `verify_ssl = false` in `deploy_config`, you may be able to avoid this issue by setting `protocol = wss` in `deploy_config`.

 # Status
-* TrueNAS 25.04-RC1 - Works locally (running on the TrueNAS host) and remotely (so long as all dependencies are installed), but see notes below.
+* TrueNAS CE 25.04 - Works locally (running on the TrueNAS host) and remotely (so long as all dependencies are installed), but see notes below.
 * TrueNAS SCALE 24.10 - Works locally and remotely.
 * TrueNAS SCALE 24.04 - Works remotely only--the TrueNAS API client isn't installed in this version of TrueNAS.
 Will not update certificates for apps on this or earlier versions of TrueNAS SCALE.
 * TrueNAS SCALE 23.10 - Same as 24.04.

 ## Notes for 25.04
-Security measures in TrueNAS SCALE 25.04 require that the API keys be passed over a secure channel.
+Security measures in TrueNAS Community Edition 25.04 require that the API keys be passed over a secure channel.
 In order to use this script with 25.04, you must set `protocol = wss` in `deploy_config`.
 And then, either:
 * You must have already deployed a trusted cert to your NAS
 * That cert must not be expired
 * You must have configured the UI to use that cert